iakio/phpunit-smartrunner/README.md

 ```

 This creates `.smartrunner/phpunit.xml.dist` file.
 If you already have
-some test code, and you want to store all dependencies between
+some test codes, and you want to store all dependencies between
 SUTs and tests certainly, you can run phpunit with this file.

 ```
 $ vendor/bin/phpunit -c .smartrunner/phpunit.xml.dist tests
 ```

-Then, run smartrunner from your favorite IDE, edotir or filesystem watcher.
+Then, run smartrunner from your favorite IDE, editor or filesystem watcher.

 ```
 $ vendor/bin/smartrunner run src/Calc.php